 December 21, 2022 by Andrea Rajic

+Are you wondering what the future of your office will look like?
 Many employees worldwide have already embraced remote work as the new normal, and they’re not going to give up on this perk.
-A recent survey showed that 39% of workers were even ready to quit their jobs if the employer required them to come back to the office full time.
+A recent survey showed that 39% of workers were even ready to quit their jobs if the employer required them to come back to the office full-time.

 However, especially among executives, there are still people who don’t want to say their final goodbye to the office.
 A hybrid work model may be the answer that allows you to reconcile these differences and create a stimulating workplace that everyone will love.
 It sounds almost utopian, doesn’t it?

 Put simply, hybrid work is a work arrangement that combines working from a designated workspace (like an office) and working remotely.
 Depending on the company and its geographical distribution of employees, hybrid work can offer different degrees of flexibility in terms of location and working hours.

 Post-pandemic, hybrid and remote work have become the single most wanted perk for employees worldwide, due to the numerous benefits they provide, from better work-life balance to reduced commuting times.